ssen2/restFbMessengerDemo/README.md

 # restFbMessengerDemo
-A simple springboot application to show the usage of restFb library.
+A simple springboot application to show the usage of restFb library for developing messenger chatbots.